What We Do

 The Alberta Students’ Executive Council (ASEC) is a provincial advocacy organization which represents the interests of more than 110,000 students from 17 post-secondary institutions across Alberta.
 We are a place where students learn, lead, and work together to create innovative solutions for Alberta’s post-secondary sector.

-ASEC works with student leaders and post-secondary stakeholders to create solutions for the issues students face everyday, and we bring these solutions directly to the policymakers and legislators in Alberta.
+ASEC works with student leaders and post-secondary stakeholders to create solutions for the issues students face everyday, and we bring these solutions directly to the policymakers and legislators in Alberta, and across Canada.

 ASEC advocacy is evidence and experience based.
 At the goalsetting conference, student leaders create a comprehensive list of their concerns from personal experience- from the rising cost of textbooks and transportation issues to mental health supports, nothing is left off the list.
 From there, the student leaders decide which concerns will become the next year’s advocacy priorities.
 The priorities are then researched by the staff team, who will use the results of the research to develop policy recommendation for the government, the respective institutions, or other stakeholders.
 The resulting policy recommendations are approved by the Board of Directors.